stepin/git-parse-commits/README.md

 ### When this tool is not suitable?

-- multiple components with complext dependencies: this tools can be used for version and release notes but it will not release or skip them in some dependency tree.
+- multiple components with complex dependencies: this tools can be used for version and release notes, but it will not release or skip them in some dependency tree.
 In this case tools like https://lerna.js.org/ can be used.
-- 1 MR per task is used.
+- 1 MR per task is always used.
 In this case change log can be generated using following command:

 ```bash
 git log --oneline --pretty="- %s" --no-merges